JWesleySM/c2taco/README.md

 $ docker run -ti -v /root/c2taco c2taco-docker
 ```

 This will run C2TACO Docker image and leave you inside a container with all C2TACO completely configured.
+Notice that, by default, C2TACO Dockerfile downloads LLVM for x86.
+This can be changed in case you want to run it on other architectures.

 # Usage